garrandall/popular-music-data/tracks/my-baby-bow-wow-jagged-edge.md

 That's unfair
 I've only been your lover and friend
 And homey there he just front and pretend
-But you dont care the life he leads
+But you don't care the life he leads
 Is unsafe
 I would never place my hands to your face
 But still I chase
 Cat and mouse
 First you kick him out
 Then you at his house
 What is that about
-I cant figure you out
+I can't figure you out
 Even your friends said I was better
 But you listen to them
 Never like uh-uh whatever
 So the next time he hurts you again
 You already knew where you should've been
 And that's with me

 All the times
 You 2way telling me
 That you miss me
 Wanting me to come over and keep you busy
 Remember that
 Now that you gone
 It's been kinda hard
-Cant think, cant sleep
+Cant think, can't sleep
 Cant do nothing at all
 Just tell me why you had to go back
 See you aint have to go through that
 My baby
 You could've been here right by my side
 Me and you at the park taking walks outside
 But
 Instead, I keep on having these dreams
 Waiting for my phone to ring
-My baby wishing that it would be you But I know that wont come true
+My baby wishing that it would be you But I know that won't come true